 If proper precautions are not taken, that object can end up in the wrong place and cause issues and force a parent to seek immediate medical help.

 Consulting Dr. D.K.
 Mitra, Pediatric Surgeon at Sitaram Bhartia Hospital, for the first time?
-Avail a free second opinion for all your questions, please call us on +91 8826391002 to schedule a consultation.
+Please call us on +91 8826391002 for appointments.

 Here is what Dr Mitra wants parents to know in order to be better prepared to prevent such situations and seek help in case of an emergency.

 The first step to take into account is keeping small objects (like parts of toys, nuts, beads, etc), out of the reach of children younger than 4 years of age.

 “Small objects like food, insects, or buttons can go undetected and easily find their way into a child’s ear,” says Dr. Mitra.